Table of Contents

 The Eddy water conditioner works by sending an electro-magnetic wave through two coils that surround your incoming water supply pipe.
 The water that passes through the pipe is subjected to a magnetic field from the coils, which alters the structure of the limescale-causing minerals to prevent them from depositing on your clean surfaces, and inside pipework and appliances.

 The Eddy water softener requires little to no maintenance when compared to a salt-based softener.
 There are no tanks to clean, no sodium to top up on, and no chance of clogging or blockages.
 Once you’ve installed the conditioner, your work is essentially done.
-This makes the Eddy water softener a great choice for people looking for a low-maintenance softening solution.

 Read the full review: Eddy Electronic Water Descaler Review